 Call (802) 652-4571 to sign up!

 Ear Buds is designed to enhance very young children’s exposure to music and music instruction.
 The program encompasses all aspects of a child’s early musical development, including singing, instruments, and movement.
-The music teachers who present this program are Lisa Finlayson and Megumi Esselstrom.
-Both of them have completed a FAME (Feierabend Association in Music Education) course, and decided to put their training into action under the aegis of the VSO.
-Lisa and Megumi are the two instructors currently presenting Ear Buds in the Chittenden County area.
+The music teacher who presents this program is Megumi Esselstrom.
+She completed a FAME (Feierabend Association in Music Education) course, and decided to put her training into action under the aegis of the VSO.
+Charlotte Children’s School writes: “Earbuds exposes our community’s youngest members to a variety of musical mediums, creating space for them to establish their initial relationship with music and explore its power.”
 We have visions of expanding the program to be statewide, turning countless toddlers into “budding” classical music fans!!

 SymphonyKids is made possible by the generosity of: